The-Z-Labs/cli4bofs/README.md

 ### Usage of 'exec' subcommand

 `exec` subcommands allows for executing `BOF` directly from a filesystem.
-One can also conveniently pass arguments to `BOF` using one of `sizZb` (followed by `:`) characters as a prefix to indicate argument's type, as expalined below:
+One can also conveniently pass arguments to `BOF` using one of `sizZb` (followed by `:`) characters as a prefix to indicate argument's type, as explained below:

 ```
 Usage: cli4bofs <BOF> [[prefix:]ARGUMENT]...